Jerome Corsi Files Defamation Lawsuit Against Alex Jones

 The lawsuit comes as somewhat of a surprise given that Jones and Corsi have extensively collaborated in the past — the conservative author was InfoWars‘ Washington bureau chief.

-After leaving InfoWars in June 2018, Corsi found himself entangled in Special Counsel Robert Mueller’s probe into Russian election interference and possible coordination between official Moscow and the Trump campaign.
+After leaving InfoWars in June 2018, Corsi found himself entangled in Special Counsel Robert Mueller’s probe into Russian election interference and possible coordination between Moscow and the Trump campaign.
 The Special Counsel is investigating whether Corsi played a role in connecting the Trump campaign with whistle-blower organization WikiLeaks, which published emails stolen — allegedly by Russian hackers — from former Secretary of State Hillary Clinton’s private server.

 Jerome Corsi used to work for Infowars.
 Now he’s warring with it. https://t.co/dNmc42SkhO